Cry Tough (film)

 Cry Tough is a 1959 American film noir crime drama film noir directed by Paul Stanley written by Harry Kleiner, starring John Saxon, Linda Cristal and Joseph Calleia.

 The screenplay of the film is based on the novel of the same name by Irving Shulman.
 However, in the transition from print to film the Jewish Brooklyn gang of the novel became a Puerto Rican gang in Spanish Harlem.

+Plot

+A young Puerto Rican-American named Miguel (played by John Saxon) returns to his home in a poor section of Harlem, determined to leave his life of gang involvement behind.
+However, his father (played by Joseph Calleia) still sees him as a hoodrat delinquent, which motivates Miguel to prove he can change.
+As he struggles to resist the temptation of returning to crime and earn his father’s respect, he also tries to win over Sarita (played by Linda Cristal), an undocumented immigrant.
+Torn between his past and his desire for a better future, Miguel must decide which path he will take.